 This is the end-all-be-all of the best BJJ foam rollers.
 It is a great way to cover all your bases by getting two different types of the roller that are easy to use and extremely portable as well.
 Both rollers are lightweight, yet extremely durable and come with a black carry bag.

 The 2 in 1 foam roller consists of a spikey foam roller that features both bumps and plates, much like the 321 Strong rollers.
 It is 13 inches long and 6 inches in diameter, with a hollow core.
 Within this core, there’s a smooth surface roller that has the same length as the textured one.
 This means you can get all the benefits of both surfaces and cover everything, from a deep tissue massage to a gentle warm-up roll.
 Two e-Books accompany this bundle, offering all the motions you can do with both of the included rollers.

-The Trigger Point Grid Mini is a textured foam roller that is definitely one of the best BJJ foam rollers fro grapplers. it is a foam roller you can keep in your BJJ bag or backpack and carry with you to the gym everytime you train.
+The Trigger Point Grid Mini is a textured foam roller that is definitely one of the best BJJ foam rollers for grapplers. it is a foam roller you can keep in your BJJ bag or backpack and carry with you to the gym every time you train.
 It features grooves on one side and bumps on the other, allowing for a lot of variety during rolling.
-It has a medium density and comes at 4 x 5.5 inches, but is able to withstand up to 250 lbs of weight.
-One year warranty and free video instructional are included!
+It has a medium-density and comes at 4 x 5.5 inches, but is able to withstand up to 250 lbs of weight.
+One year warranty and free video instruction are included!

-This type of roller is somewhat different to all fo the roller we explored so far.
-The IntelliRoll high-density foam roller comes at a very specific shape and size.
-It is a roller originally designed especially for massage therapists and doctors.
+This type of roller is somewhat different from all of the roller we explored so far.
+The IntelliRoll high-density foam roller comes in a very specific shape and size.
+It is a roller originally designed specially for massage therapists and doctors.

 Recovery And Grapplers